Martin Brest: Early life and education

 Brest was born to Eastern European Jewish immigrant parents in a working-class neighborhood in the Bronx in 1951.
-He was influenced by watching The Honeymooners as a child, saying in a 2023 interview, "I was a kid watching it in a household that was economically not that different than in the show.
+He was influenced by watching The Honeymooners as a child, saying in a 2023 interview, "I was a kid watching it in a household that was economically not that different than the one in the show.
 I felt like it was a show made for my neighborhood.
 And that character of Ralph Kramden really touched me, that angry soul whose spirit blossoms".

 Brest graduated from Stuyvesant High School in 1969 and from New York University's School of the Arts in 1973.
 His NYU student film, Hot Dogs for Gauguin (1972), starring a then unknown Danny DeVito and with a small part by then unknown Rhea Perlman, was one of 25 films chosen in 2009 by the National Film Registry of the Library of Congress to "be preserved as cultural, artistic and/or historical treasures" and is in the Museum of Modern Art's permanent collection.
-Brest graduated from the AFI Conservatory with a Master of Fine Arts in 1977.
+While attending the AFI Conservatory Brest wrote and directed a feature-length student film, Hot Tomorrows, which the Washington Post called "one of the most original and exciting movies of the decade."
+He graduated the AFI with a Master of Fine Arts in 1977.